IdentityPython/pysaml2/doc/howto.rst

 0. INFORMATION
 1. OK
-2. WARNING
+2. WARNING  (the test target's behavior is according to the spec but may not be as expected )
-3. ERROR
+3. ERROR (the test target's behavior is not according to the spec)
-4. CRITICAL
+4. CRITICAL (the test driver threw an exception)
-5. INTERACTION
+5. INTERACTION (interaction needed but matching rule does not match - applies to final page in SP test as well)

 Then you get all the separate sub tests that has been run during the conversation.